-In 2017, the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense, or JPEO CBRND, created an Experimentation Directorate.
+In 2010 the Army began combat deploying the AN/TPQ-53 Radar, to backtrack the trajectory of hostile mortar and artillery rounds to their firing point.
+In 2011 it began fielding the AN/TPQ-50 Lightweight Counter Mortar Radar, a much smaller radar typically mounted on a Humvee to counter mortar, artillery and rockets at shorter ranges.
+Both have performed this mission well.In 2017, the Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense, or JPEO CBRND, created an Experimentation Directorate.
 The directorate was tasked with increasing warning time U.S. forces would have to respond to an attack in a CBRN environment.
 JPEO CBRND teamed up with the radar experts at the U.S. Army Communications Electronics Research and Development Center, Intelligence and Information Warfare Directorate (CERDEC l2WD), to oversee collection and analysis of the radar data.

 "Basically, can you distinguish different round types and inform the military decision making process?"
 Bartel said.

 Whatever the equipment, the goal is identical: give U.S. forces more time to prepare for an imminent chemical weapon attack.-30-